LucasVanHaaren/pelican-data-files/README.md

 For example, the data of a `profile.json` file will be accessible from any template via `DATA_PROFILE`.

-## How to use
+## Usage

-You can use it directly on your personnal project, or to build a theme.
+You can use it directly on a personnal project, or to build a theme.

-### For my personnal project
+### For a personnal project

 All you have to do is install package with pip: